Democrats File Lawsuit Alleging Trump-Russia Collusion

 Who Are The Defendants?

-The suit names 16 separate defendants: the Russian government; the General Staff of the Russian Armed Forces; a Russian operative code-named “Guccifer 2.0”; Russians Aras Agalarov and Emin Agalarov; Joseph Mifsud; Wikileaks, Wikileaks founder Julian Assange; the Trump campaign (Donald Trump for President, Inc.); Donald Trump Jr.; Paul Manafort; Roger Stone; Jared Kushner; George Papadopoulos; Richard Gates; and “John Does 1-10.”
+The suit names 16 separate defendants: the Russian government; the General Staff of the Russian Armed Forces; a Russian operative code-named “Guccifer 2.0;” Russians Aras Agalarov and Emin Agalarov; Joseph Mifsud; Wikileaks; Wikileaks founder Julian Assange; the Trump campaign (Donald Trump for President, Inc.); Donald Trump Jr.; Paul Manafort; Roger Stone; Jared Kushner; George Papadopoulos; Richard Gates; and “John Does 1-10.”

 Donald Trump himself is not named in the suit.